deep-ghosh/Auto-Fi/README.md

 # Celo AI Agent Library

-A comprehensive library of AI-powered autonomous agents for Celo blockchain operations, designed as n8n custom nodes for easy integration into automation workflows.
+A comprehensive TypeScript library for building AI-powered autonomous agents on the Celo blockchain.
+Provides secure transaction management, NFT operations, and intelligent agent capabilities for developers.

 ## 🚀 Features